-We monitor the availability of attractive investment opportunities relative to the amount of assets we manage in each of our investment strategies and the velocity at which the strategies are experiencing inflows.
+We monitor the availability of attractive investment opportunities relative to the amount of assets we manage in each of our investment strategies.
 When appropriate, we will close a strategy to new investors or otherwise take action to slow or restrict its growth, even though our aggregate assets under management may be negatively impacted in the short term.
 We may also re-open a strategy, widely or selectively, to fill available capacity or manage the diversification of our client base in that strategy.
 We believe that management of our investment capacity protects our ability to manage assets successfully, which protects the interests of our clients and, in the long term, protects our ability to retain client assets and maintain our profit margins.